10AndresR10/Automated-testing/README.md

 Project about automation journey with BDD and Pytest
-Descriprion: This projects automates the checkout flow of a prject website using Behavior-Driven Development
+Descriprion: This projects automates the checkout flow of a project website using Behavior-Driven Development

 Features:
 - Automated end-to-end tests using Behave (Gherkin)